itsniteshh/Power-BI-Challenge/README.md

 # Day 8 - 24th May
 - Completed half the module from Day 8
 - Learnt about cal columns and measures

+# Day 9 - 25th May
+- Completed the remaining half of Day 8 module
+- Learnt about Related, Sumx, Average X, round functions from DAX